Detectability, Duality, and Surplus Extraction: Detectability and Finite State Space

-Next we show that when $S$ is finite and types satisfy probabilistic independence, then while types need not be detectable, every type is eventually detectable.
-This in turn guarantees that virtual extraction holds, as we showed in the proof of Theorem 4.
+From Lemma 1, it follows immediately that virtual extraction holds whenever all types are eventually detectable.
+We show next that when $S$ is finite and types satisfy probabilistic independence, then while types need not be detectable, every type is eventually detectable, which in turn guarantees that virtual extraction holds.